jameshughes89/cs102/src/site/topics/stacks/stack-adt.rst

 * The backtracking is handled by a stack

-    * The top of the stack is the last thing (cell) visited
+    * The top of the stack is the last thing (cell from a pathway) visited
-    * The thing after/below the top is the second last thing (cell) visited
+    * The thing after/below the top is the second last thing (cell from a pathway) visited
     * ...

 * Thus, backtracking is done by

     * Popping from the stack
-    * Checking if the top has any available unvisited paths
+    * Checking if the new top has any available unvisited paths

 Pseudocode for Traversing a Maze